-Are you nervous?
-Do you tremble or have muscular tensions?
-Are you light headed, dizzy, or experiencing palpitations?
+Are you nervous and light headed?
 Is that a knot in your stomach?
 Are you afraid that something bad is going to happen?

 One of the first definitions of anxiety I hear described it as a ‘fear trapped in the future’.
 The idea is that if you are holding the image of the future going wrong and leading to some kind of traumatic event then your body will respond with a fight of flight stress response now.
 There is no action to be taken right now and so we experience this as a stuck sense of anxiety.

-The perspective I have on anxiety is somewhat controversial.
-When people pay attention, anxiety is often experienced as a thing in the body somewhat like a knot, ball of stress, or a clingy tentacled creature.
+When my clients tune into their experience of anxiety they often describe it as like a knot, ball of stress, or even a clingy tentacled creature.
 When I ask them if this energy belongs to them they usually say ‘no’.
 The logical conclusion?
 Anxiety is a parasitic energy in our body that we are allowing to stay.
 We let it stay because it brings us a big benefit: it warns us of potential danger.
 By acting on its warnings we get to avoid the potential consequences of this danger such as, physical pain, emotional suffering, and death.
 We have felt these things before and we are afraid of feeling them again so we agree with the anxiety that they must be avoided at all costs.
 The anxiety gets to stay and gets to be in control of us.
 It is kind of like a cork that we use to plug a dark place within ourselves.
 While it may be somewhat uncomfortable it is, at least, dependable and something of a companion.

 Take action now